 - 4. On the File to Import screen, click Browse, navigate to the folder that contains the root certificate file, select the file, and then click Open. - 5.
 On the File to Import screen, click Next.
-The following figure shows the File to Import screen.

 - 6. On the Certificate Store screen, accept the default value Place all certificates in the following store with the value Trusted Root Certification Authorities, and then click Next. - 7.
 On the Completing the Certificate Import Wizard screen, click Finish.